Streets-Heaver/SHInspect/SHInspect/Documentation/PropertiesPatternsPanel.md

 ## Properties & Patterns Panel

-Once an element is selected the panel on the right is capable of displaying the elements properties, patterns and image.
+Once an element is selected the panel is capable of displaying the elements properties, patterns and image.

-The panel also features a auto/live refresh (triggered every second) and a manual refresh.
+The panel also features an auto/live refresh (triggered every second) and a manual refresh.

 ### Properties Panel
 ![image](/SHInspect/Documentation/images/Properties.PNG)

 The properties panel shows all properties on the element.
-It also feature a copy button to easily copy the properties value.
+It also features a copy button to easily copy the properties value.

 ### Patterns Panel
 ![image](/SHInspect/Documentation/images/Patterns.PNG)

 The patterns panel shows all properties on the element.
-It also feature a copy button to easily copy the pattern value.
+It also features a copy button to easily copy the pattern value.
 When a pattern is supported on the element it appears in green with all values below.
 When the pattern is not supported it shows in red.

 ### Live Updating
 ![image](/SHInspect/Documentation/images/EyeOpen.PNG)